Vindexus/mcgrules/onemoresong.md

 ## Song Deck
 Shuffle the song cards and place them on the Songs slot on the Stage.

-## Effects Deck
+## Hype Deck
-Search the Effects deck for the 2 Crowd Bonus cards and set them aside.
-Shuffle the rest of the Effect cards and set 2 aside without looking at them.
-Shuffle the 2 Crowd Bonus cards into the remaining Effect cards, then place the random 2 that were set aside on top.
-Place this deck on the Effect slot on the Stage.
+Create the Hype deck by finding 3 random Hype cards with the X icon.
+Place them on Hype section of the Stage, then place the Beachball Bop card on top facedown.
+Find 4 random Hype cards with the Y icon and put them on top.

 |Card #|Contents|
 |:--|:--|
 |1-2|Random without Crowd Bonus|
 |3-8|Random including Crowd Bonus|

-## Tokens
-Put the point tokens in an easily reachable pile on the table.

 ## Grab Player Tokens
 Each player picks a token color and puts all tokens of that color in front of them.

 ## Pick Your Setlist
-Each player draws 10 song cards then, without changing their order, chooses one:
+Each player draws 8 song cards then, without changing their order, chooses one:

- - Keep all 10 cards
+ - Keep all 8 cards
- - Discard their 5 left-most cards and draw 5 more
+ - Discard their 4 left-most cards and draw 4 more
- - Discard their 5 right-most cards and draw 5 more
+ - Discard their 4 right-most cards and draw 4 more

 ---